-CFD leverage is the main reason traders are drawn to trading CFDs.
+CFD leverage is the main reason traders are drawn to trading CFDs and Forex.

 CFD leverage allows you to use your current cash and trade on margin.
 Effectively, you only need a small amount of capital to control a much larger position.